Our council

 This includes:

-To do this we've developed the Barnsley Children in Care Strategy.
+To do this we've made the Barnsley Children in Care Strategy.
 This outlines our vision on how we'll deliver an outstanding level of practice and provision.

 We commend the new Children in Care and Care Leavers Strategy to you.
 It's an integral part of our ambition to commission and provide outstanding services for children and young people in care, and those leaving care in Barnsley.